 - a grade of C or better is earned from a regionally accredited college or university (programs requiring a C+ or higher are noted on the program curriculum sheet located in the BHCC College Catalog);

-- computer courses are not more than three years old;
+- computer courses are not more than five years old;

-- Anatomy and Physiology I and II courses are not more than five years old for some selective health program applications;
+- Anatomy and Physiology I and II courses are not more than 10 years old for some selective health program applications.

 You can use a maximum of 45 transfer credits toward the BHCC associate degree and a maximum of 75 percent of the total number of credits required for certificate programs.